Shark vs. Dyson — these are two of the most popular vacuum brands on the market today, and for good reason.

 The third and final question, what features are important to you?

 - You want a cordless vacuum that runs for the longest period of time?
 The Dyson V10 or Dyson V11 or Dyson V11 Outsize is for you.

 - You want an upright vacuum, but also one that’s fairly light?
-Check out the Shark Navigator.
+Check out the Shark Navigator or Shark Rotator.

 - You want a full-sized upright with a gigantic dust bin?
 The Dyson Ball Animal 2 has 2.1 L dust bin.

 - You want a handheld vacuum for removing pet hair?
-Give Shark’s Pet Perfect 2 a try.
+Give Shark’s UltraCyclone Pet Pro Plus a try.

 There are lots of different models that may be better or worse, depending on the specific features that you need.

 Still can’t decide?
-Send us an email here.
+Please drop us a comment down below.
 We’re happy to personally help you.
 We do our best to answer within 24 hours.